shima11/FlexiblePageControl/README.md

 # Install

 ### Carthage

-For Installing with Carthage, add it to your Cartfile.
+For Installing with Carthage, add it to your `Cartfile`.

 ````
 github "shima11/FlexiblePageControl"